Battle of Manado: Schilmoller's Group

 Schilmöller himself planned to set up his base in Lake Tondano and established contact with any unlocated units from there.
 With three brigades from RK's B-Company, he moved to the area between Lake Tondano and the Lembean Mountains.
 Yet when his only radio broke down, Schilmöller marched his group westwards to Kotamobagoe (Kotamobagu), where the Menadonese Militia Company was located, to establish communication with KNIL Headquarter based in Java.
 On 20 January, his group made contact with Capt.
 Van den Berg's group just southeast of Lake Tondano.
 The latter suggested that he left B-Company behind and take the elderly and the physically weak to Kotamobagoe.
 Instead, Schilmöller, kept B-Company and reinforced it with Capt.
 Van den Berg's best troops.

-The next day, the former's group left for Pasolo on the east coast, where from there they will steam south as far as possible.
+The next day, the former's group left for Pasolo on the east coast, where from there they would steam south as far as possible.
 When the group reached Pasolo, however, insufficient means of water transport meant that they could not depart in one go.
 Half of the group, including Sgt.
 Chief of Staff J.F.
 Flips, were left behind, under the command of 1st Lt.
 Siegmund, to be evacuated later.
 However, the Japanese found them sooner, overrunning and capturing the group.
 After being subjected to extensive torture, Siegmund and Flips were executed in Langoan, on 27 January.

 Schillmöller arrived in Kotamobagoe on 26 January, where he was able reestablish radio communication and report his conditions to the Dutch General Headquarters in Java (Bandoeng).
 On 31 January, the Headquarters ordered Schillmöller to make his way to Makassar, thence be transported back to Java.
 Under pressure from Japanese propaganda which could spark local uprising, Schillmöller decided to bring his group to Poso, in Central Celebes.
 However, the Dutch were not able to acquire sea transport until 26 February, at which point Makassar had already fallen into Japanese hands for over two weeks (9 February).

 With few options remaining, Schillmöller decided to continue to wage guerrilla warfare in Central Celebes, bolstering his group with Dutch detachments from Poso, Paloe (Palu) and Kolonedale (Kolonodale).
 First to join was Lt.
 Willem van Daalen and his 60 troops; another two detachments joined in from Poso, one under the command of Lt.
 Johannes de Jong.
 Despite the increasing number, most of the troops were lightly armed, and some of them (local militia) had no training at all.
 Furthermore, there was the consideration that the local population could not be expected to provide support in continuing the fight.
 Eventually, when he heard the news of Dutch surrender at Java on 8 March, Schillmöller decided to capitulate.